gnarlydump/FUT-SOLUTIONS/README.md

    from `state/state.json` in the repo and re-run; those items will get re-posted as if new.

-After that, it runs automatically every hour on its own.
+After that, it runs automatically on its own -- see the Schedule note above.

 ### 5. (Optional) Ping a role when something new posts